 Figure 5.3-2: Call flow for MBS User Service internal provisioning

-For each such MBS Distribution Session:
+For each such MBS Distribution Session of a parent MBS User Data Ingest session:

 6. If no MBS Session ID was nominated by the MBS Application Provider in step 1 above, the MBSF may allocate a TMGI for it at this point by invoking the Nmbsmf_TMGI_Allocate service operation on the MB-SMF at reference point Nmb1, as specified in clause 9.1.2.2 of TS 23.247 [5].